twisted/twisted/docs/core/specifications/banana.rst

 The Banana protocol is extendable.
 Therefore, it supports the concept of profiles.
-Profiles allow developers to extend the banana protocol, adding new element types, while still keeping backwards compatability with implementations that don't support the extensions.
+Profiles allow developers to extend the banana protocol, adding new element types, while still keeping backwards compatibility with implementations that don't support the extensions.
 The profile used in each session is determined at the handshake stage (see below.)